f5devcentral/f5-ast-labs/docs/class1/module2/lab2.rst

       otel-collector:
          image: ghcr.io/f5devcentral/application-study-tool/otel_custom_collector:v0.7.0

-   This particular output reveals v0.7.0 of the OTel Custom Collector.
+   This particular output reveals ``v0.7.0`` of the OTel Custom Collector.
 If that version is lower than what's listed on the `f5devcentral / application-study-tool Releases board <https://github.com/f5devcentral/application-study-tool/releases/tag/v0.7.0>`_, perform the following steps.
-Otherwise, you're ready and free to roll on to :ref:`Exploring the F5 AST Dashboards`.
+Otherwise, you're ready and free to roll on to :ref:`Accessing F5 AST`.

 #.
 Since local changes have been made to files which are actively tracked for changes in the repo, such as ``.env.device-secrets`` and ``config/bigip_receivers.yaml``, we must stash away those changes prior to performing a ``git pull``.
 Stashing simply sets them aside temporarily.
 We'll reincorporate them after pulling the latest code from GitHub.